utopia-rise/godot-kotlin-native/REGISTRATION.md

     }
 }
 ```
-If you implement above example you might see why we opted for this more typesafe solution:
+If you implement above example you might see why we recommend this way of using signals:
 ```kotlin
 @RegisterClass
 class ListeningClass: EmitingClass.Signal { // <- Note the interface implementation